Iranian Rail Industries Development Co: History

 Iranian Rail Industries Development Co (IRICO) was founded in with the aim of domestic manufacture of rolling stock including metro, suburban, light rail and monorail vehicles.
 A $45 million investment established a factory in Abhar, Zanjan province Iran.

-IRICO designs & manufactures various types of rolling stocks such as passenger coaches, metro cars, Diesel Multiple Units (RailBus DMU), various freight wagons and bogies in accordance with UIC standards.
-Moreover, IRICO rolling stock design & engineering team, expertise and experience of engineers, production team and its domestic and international supply chain give it the capability to provide high performance refurbishment, overhaul and upgrading/renovation services for passenger coaches and locomotives either at IRICO facilities or at client remises.

 Production at the plant began in February 2009 after a formal inauguration in December 2008; at inception the plant had a capacity of 100 vehicles p.a. with single shift working.

 In 2004 Rotem entered into a technology transfer and manufacturing agreement (value €110 million) with IRICO for the supply of passenger trainsets; 24 units were to manufactured by Rotem in 2006, 24 assembled from CKD kits by IRICO, and the remainder manufactured by IRICO with Rotem assistance.
 The trains were manufactured for the Raja Passenger Train Company.

 In 2010 IRICO won a contract to supply 135 vehicles for the Shiraz Metro.

 In March 2016 IRICO was acquired by IGG Group.